mcdeoliveira/pyctrl/doc/tutorial.rst

 acomplishing that.
 Compare this behaviour with the previous *open-loop* graphs in which a curve similar to the reference speed was instead applied directly to the motor PWM input.
-Look also for some interesting side-effects of feedback control, such as the somwehat smoother behavior near the points where the motor reaches zero speed.
+Look also for some interesting side-effects of feedback control, such as the somewhat smoother behavior near the points where the motor reaches zero speed.
 Look for [deO16]_ for much more in depth discussions.